 Create a bouquet of roses – all you need are some paper plates!
-This one might require some adult supervision as it also involves scissors and a stapler.
+This free craft for kids might require some adult supervision as it also involves scissors and a stapler.

 Want to know what to do with old toys your child no longer plays with?
 Upgrade some treasured toys – use stickers, foam and paint to redecorate them.